S T A T E O F N E W Y O R K

 S 862-E. REPORTING AND EVALUATION.
 ON OR BEFORE DECEMBER FIRST, TWO

-THOUSAND FIFTEEN AND ON OR BEFORE EVERY SUBSEQUENT DECEMBER FIRST, THE
+THOUSAND SIXTEEN AND ON OR BEFORE EVERY SUBSEQUENT DECEMBER FIRST, THE

 COMMISSIONER SHALL REPORT TO THE GOVERNOR, THE TEMPORARY PRESIDENT OF